MicrosoftDocs/learn/learn-pr/student-evangelism/web-development-101/introduction-programming/includes/3-programming-languages.md

 Low-level languages typically require fewer steps than high-level languages for a device to interpret instructions.
 However, what makes high-level languages popular is its readability and support.
 JavaScript is considered a high-level language.

-The following code illustrates the difference between a high-level language with JavaScript and low-level language with ARM assembly code.
+The following code illustrates the difference between a high-level language with JavaScript and low-level assembly language.

 ### Code comparison